Skip to main content

 • Their occupation (last occupation if retired)

-• If there is a surviving spouse or civil partner, their full name and date of birth
+• Living spouse or civil partners full name and date of birth.

 • If the deceased were getting a state pension of any other state pension

-What documents will I receive at the appointment?
+What documents will I get at the appointment?

-• A form for the Funeral Director/Organiser (unless one has already been issued by the Coroner)
+• A form for the Funeral Director / Organiser.
+Unless the Coroner has already issued one.

 • A form for the Benefits Agency which relates to state pensions and/or benefits